Skip to main content

 Applicants that have reserved a room using the ‘Advanced Booking’ method but have not signed the accommodation contract, are able to cancel their reservation by contacting allocations-enquiries@ncl.ac.uk.
 Where an applicant cancels their reservation, no other offer of accommodation will be made, and their application will be cancelled.

-Where an applicant has reserved a room using the ‘Advanced Booking’ method but does not obtain the grades to study at Newcastle University, their reservation will be automatically cancelled.
-Applicants will not be informed that their reservation has been cancelled.
-If an applicant re-applies to the University via Clearing, they will be processed as a new applicant and will not be able to retain the original room reservation.
+Where an applicant has reserved a room using the ‘Advanced Booking’ method but does not obtain the grades to study at Newcastle University, their reservation will be cancelled.

 Once a student has accepted an accommodation offer, there are only limited circumstances in which the application can be cancelled.
 Where valid cancellations are made, the accommodation will be re-allocated according to this policy.
-This may occasionally mean that an applicant from a priority category is not offered one of their choices of residence, but a person applying later is offered a place in one of these residences.
+This may occasionally mean that a guaranteed applicant or applicant from a priority category is not allocated one of their choices of residence, but a person applying later is able to reserve a place in one of these residences.

 Changing your accommodation offer